A warehouse worker wearing a safety vest and helmet holds two cardboard boxes, representing logistics or inventory work.

 Whereas FIFO assumes that the oldest items added to inventory are the first sold, LIFO assumes that the most recently acquired inventory is sold first.

 FIFO may help contribute to higher ending inventory balances on the balance sheet, but LIFO does the opposite.
-Instead of increasing inventory balances, the ending value is lower, leading to lower net income.
+Instead of increasing inventory balances, LIFO can result in a lower ending inventory value and lower net income when costs are rising.

 Under FIFO, inventory stock tends to be closely aligned with current market costs.
 In LIFO, however, balance sheet results may underrepresent the current value of inventory if prices have risen.

 FIFO can be useful during periods of inflation when higher profits may positively affect investor perception.
-On the other hand, LIFO shows reduced profitability, which can provide tax advantages, in particular short-term tax relief.
+On the other hand, LIFO shows reduced profitability, which can provide tax advantages, including short-term tax relief in some cases.

 Choosing between FIFO and LIFO ultimately comes down to financial strategy.
 When considering which to use, businesses must weigh strategic considerations like financial reporting, tax implications, and compliance with standards.